Berthold (patriarch of Aquileia): Rise and fall

 As an unusual phenomenon in Hungary, Queen Gertrude applied for and received a share in the government system.
 Her favoritism towards her German entourage were aggrieved numerous Hungarian barons, who feared to permanently lose their court positions and influence.
 Berthold was the main beneficiary in this political situation.
 Despite his ecclesiastical career, he also held secular dignities, which was not a widespread practice in Hungary at that time.
 Replacing Bánk Bár-Kalán, Berthold served as Ban of Slavonia from 1209 to 1212.
 He was styled as "Dalmacie Croacieque dux" in this capacity in 1211.
 Thereafter, Berthold was made Voivode of Transylvania, serving from 1212 to 1213.
 He was also referred to as ispán of Bács and Bodrog counties in 1213.
+The influence of Berthold and his kinship shows, when provost Adolph was granted royal donation of lands upon the intercession of Gertrude and his brothers in 1209.
+It is plausible that Andrew II sent the provost to Altenburg to convince Otto IV, Holy Roman Emperor of the brothers' innocence in the case of the assassination of Philip of Swabia.